julian-klode/lingolang/docs/basics.md

 * $O$ - ownership

 Exclusive read and write do not imply their non-exclusive counter parts; for example, an object $R\overline{W}$ prevents others from writing, but cannot write itself - it is essentially a read-only object.
-Permissions also must be asserted: Other capabilities can have their conflicting access rights stripped at run-time.
+Permissions also must be asserted: Other capabilities can have their conflicting access rights stripped at run-time (or it can be ensured statically that there are no conflicting access rights).
 Asserting the exclusive permissions of an unowned capability strips away incompatible permissions from other unowned capabilities, but asserting on an owned capability strips away all incompatible permissions on all other capabilities
 - so for example, if there are two capabilities $A$ and $B$ for the location $x$, both with $R\overline{W}$, asserting the permissions one one will strip away the permission from the other.
 If not asserted, exclusive permissions mean nothing: There could be multiple capabilities with exclusive reads for the same object in the program.